Subscribe to our newsletter to receive the latest news and events from TWI:

 Figure 7.
 Sunlit Sea team

-Avatar Dr Pedro de Sousa Santos IEng Senior Project Leader for Advanced Manufacturing Technologies, FFP
+Avatar Dr Pedro de Sousa Santos PhD IEng AWeldI Advanced Manufacturing Engineer, FWP

-Pedro is working as a senior project leader in TWI’s Friction and Forge Processes section, managing client relationships and the delivery of projects involving friction welding technologies, predominantly for the aerospace and space sectors.
+Pedro is working as an Advanced Manufacturing Engineer in TWI’s Friction Welding and Processing section, managing client relationships and the delivery of projects involving friction welding technologies, predominantly for the aerospace and space sectors.
 Due to his experience in engineering projects, Pedro is affiliated with the Engineering Council and The Welding Institute.
 As an active STEM ambassador, he frequently presents and supports workshops on engineering related topics to audiences ranging from Year one to sixth form students.

 }